The Artist's Road World Map

 Materials and Supplies

 A sturdy portable, or backpack sized easel for painting.
-It should be light enough that you can take it for a long walk, and idealy fit into your backpack.
-See The Ultimate Backpack.
+It should be light enough that you can take it for a long walk, and idealy fit into your bag or backpack.
+Artwork Essentials has a good carry-on type bag.
+See also: The Ultimate Backpack.

 We can also recommend these two outstanding products:

-The Bristol tilt-head watercolor easel made by Winsor and Newton, click here.
+The Blick tilt-head watercolor easel made by Julian, click here.

 Painting umbrella